 - Demotions can be done without notification as it does not change the contract status.

-- Promotions of players (from AAA to Majors) are handled by the manager through the Export file, however an email MUST be sent to the commissioner to report Contract information.
-This includes offering a Major League Contract or stating the player is already under contract.
+- Promotions of players (from AAA to Majors) are handled by the manager through the Export file.

 - Trades must be reported to the commissioner from both teams via email.